 - viii.
 An investigation shall be considered complete and the investigation shall be closed after the period has passed within which the Responding Party may submit an appeal, if none has been submitted, or following a final decision by the Appeals Officer, if the Responding Party has requested an appeal.
-A matter also may be closed administratively when the Vice President for Organizational Development and Human Resources, Vice President for Student Affairs, and/or the Title IX Coordinator Officer decides that further investigation is either impossible or unnecessary. - ix.
+A matter also may be closed administratively when the Vice President for Organizational Development and Human Resources.
+Vice President for Student Affairs, and/or the Title IX Coordinator decides that further investigation is either impossible or unnecessary. - ix.
 Circumstances may arise that require the extension of time frames for good cause, including extension beyond fifteen (15) College business days.
 Such circumstances may include the complexity of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening College break or planned leave (vacation/sick/personal) of involved parties, or other unforeseen circumstances. - x.
-An employee who is found responsible for violating this policy will then be referred to his/her immediate supervisor and/or his/her respective Vice President/Campus President for possible disciplinary action under applicable College policies. - xi.
-A student who is found responsible for violating this policy will then be referred to a Dean of Students for possible disciplinary action under the Student Code of Conduct. - xii.
-An investigation shall be considered complete and the investigation shall be closed after the period has passed within which the Responding Party may submit an appeal if none has been submitted or following a final decision by the Appeals Officer, if the Responding Party has requested an appeal.
-A matter also may be closed administratively when the Vice President for Organizational Development and Human Resources, Vice President for Student Affairs, and/or the Title IX Coordinator Officer decides that further investigation is either impossible or unnecessary. - b.
-Referral for Sanction in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking when the Responding Party is an employee - i.
-In cases where an employee has been found responsible for sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking and an appeal was not submitted or the appeal process supported the finding of responsibility, the investigation report is then forwarded to the immediate supervisor and the respective Vice President/Campus President who, together with the Vice President Organizational Development and Human Resources and/or Title IX Coordinator, will consider the appropriate sanction designed to address the misconduct, prevent its recurrence, and remedy its effect, while supporting the College's educational mission and Title IX obligations.
+An employee who is found responsible for violating this policy will then be referred to their immediate supervisor and/or their respective Vice President/Campus President for possible disciplinary action under applicable College policies. - xi.
+A student who is found responsible for violating this policy will then be referred to a Dean of Students for possible disciplinary action under the Student Code of Conduct. - b.
+Referral for Sanction in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking when the Responding Party is an employee i.
+In cases where an employee has been found responsible for sexual or genderbased Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking and an appeal was not submitted or the appeal process supported the finding of responsibility, the investigation report is then forwarded to the immediate supervisor and the respective Vice President/Campus President who, together with the Vice President Organizational Development and Human Resources and/or Title IX Coordinator, will consider the appropriate sanction designed to address the misconduct, prevent its recurrence, and remedy its effect, while supporting the College's educational mission and Title IX obligations.
 Sanctions or interventions may also serve to promote safety or deter individuals from future behavior.

 ii.
-For employees, the sanction may include any form of responsive action or progressive discipline as set forth in College Policies and Procedures, including training, referral to counseling, and/or disciplinary action, such as warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination.
+For employees, the sanction may include any form of responsive action or discipline as set forth in College Policies and Procedures, including but not limited to training, referral to counseling, and/or disciplinary action, such as warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination.

 Generally, for College faculty and staff, a recommendation of termination or other disciplinary action may implicate other applicable Policies and Procedures, including Policy: 6Hx28:3F-03, Suspension, Dismissal, Return to Annual Contract, or Non-Renewal of Contracts; Policy: 6Hx28:3E-09, Employee Dispute Resolution; and Policy: 6Hx28:3E-08, Disciplinary Action.
 Under these circumstances, additional steps may occur or be available as set forth in those Policies and procedures.
-The College will support Reporting Parties, to the extent permitted by law, in being present and neard as witnesses in any subsequent hearing/appeal process conducted at the request of Responding Parties in response to such recommendations of disciplinary action.
+The College will support Reporting Parties, to the extent permitted by law, in being present and heard as witnesses in any subsequent hearing/appeal process conducted at the request of Responding Parties in response to such recommendations of disciplinary action.